 I love Italian food.
 Maybe that is why I married an Italian!
 Anyway, when Speck Alto Adige challenged me to create a Speck recipe with their Italian lightly smoked and cured ham, I was up for the challenge!
-You are going to love this Speck Pizza Recipe.
+You are going to love this recipe for Speck on pizza.
 I did receive a cut of Speck to facilitate my recipe inspiration.
 I did not receive monetary compensation and the opinions expressed are my own.

 What is Speck?

-As I just shared Speck is lightly smoked and cured ham from Italy.
+As I just shared, Speck is lightly spiced, gently smoked, cured ham from northern Italy.
 But I wanted to know what speck is in the true sense of experiencing it.
-So first, I opened up my package of Speck and took a thin slice.
+So first, I opened up my package of Speck meat and took a thin slice.
 I smelled it.
 Hmmm… smokey and peppery!
 I was a bit surprised because I expected it to more mild.
 I went ahead and tasted it.
 Yup, smokey and a little peppery.
 Delicious, lingering flavor delivered in a rich smooth meat.
-Quite delicious.
+Quite mouth-watering.

-My Speck Recipe- Arugula and Speck Pizza Recipe
+My Favorite Speck Recipe- Arugula and Speck On Pizza

 Pizza Dough (You can make your own as my husband does using the Lehmann Pizza Dough Calculator or you can go the lazy route, like I do, and buy fresh made pizza dough at Publix in the bread department.)